comrade-palitos/theory/against-bernsteinism.md

 In 2022, Haz Al-Din, founder and Chairman of the American Communist Party (ACP), published ["The Rise of MAGA Communism"](https://showinfrared.substack.com/p/the-rise-of-maga-communism) under his alias Infrared.
 While outlining the strategy of appealing to reactionary yet working-class Americans, he clarifies the position against the total abolition of private property and the role he envisions the state taking in managing class structure:

-> What Communists seek is the overthrow of the monopolists, the bankers, big pharma, big agriculture, big tech, and others - which have hijacked the American republic in the name of the ‘sacred institution of private property.’
+> Communists do not want to ‘socialize’ people’s actual belongings or even businesses.
+The way in which actual relations of production will develop will be a matter of history.
+Marx & Engels that through the course of the actual development of the productive forces, the institution of private property will become superfluous, because productive relations will develop as forms of free association - production will have a substantive human quality based on relations between people, rather than abstractions like money.
+Communists do not want to force this outcome on people, but allow it to happen.
+It could not happen at the expense of what the people want, it could only happen as a result of the people’s own historical development.
+In the meantime, what Communists seek is the overthrow of the monopolists, the bankers, big pharma, big agriculture, big tech, and others - which have hijacked the American republic in the name of the ‘sacred institution of private property.’

 > The Communist critique of private property allows for pro-people policies, including lowering taxation, ending government subsidies for the monopolists, and removing red tape - to actually happen, because it places the interests of the people above the interests of money and so-called ‘private property.’
 Communists want the people to have more things, not less - more wealth, more businesses, and more prosperity.
 If the people have more of these things, than the productive forces accelerate faster, unleashing human prosperity and creativity to the point where things like Wall Street, the City of London, and other enemies of the people will never have the chance to take power again.

 -**Haz Al-Din**, ["The Rise of MAGA Communism"](https://showinfrared.substack.com/p/the-rise-of-maga-communism)

 There is a lot to unpack here.
-I would like to start with the notion that monopoly capital - that is, "the bankers, big pharma, big agriculture, big tech", etc., are propped up by the state, such that if there was less state intervention, we would have a prospering middle-class composed of thriving small business owners.
-This is essentially a libertarian argument, and needs no more than to consider the extent to which inequality and monopolies ran rampant during the robber-baron era of the late 1870s when there was significantly less state business regulation.
+I would like to start with the notion that monopoly capital - that is, "the bankers, big pharma, big agriculture, big tech", etc., are propped up by the state, such that if there were less "red tape", we would have a prospering middle-class composed of thriving small business owners.

 In "Evolutionary Socialism", Eduard Bernstein makes a surprisingly similar assertion.
 Although he acknowledges that in some industries there are advantages of scale that lead to monopolistic accumulation, he claims to empiraclly demonstrate that overall tenedncy is actually the opposite - that as capitalism develops, the number of indiviudals owning capital *increases* instead of decreases towards monopoly.
-He then claims that these expansions of social ownership to more petty bourgoise are "the propsects of socialism".

-> It is thus quite wrong to assume that the present development of society shows a relative or indeed absolute diminution of the number of the members of the possessing classes.
-Their number increases both relatively and absolutely.
-If the activity and the prospects of social democracy were dependent on the decrease of the “wealthy”, then it might indeed lie down to sleep.
-But the contrary is the case.
-The prospects of socialism depend not on the decrease but on the increase of social wealth.

 > Social conditions have not developed to such an acute opposition of things and classes as is depicted in the Manifesto.
 It is not only